 Most credit cards available to individuals with poor credit are nearly non-existent.
 You’ll also face higher interest rates that can easily exceed 20 percent annually.
 You may also have to pay a yearly fee to maintain the card or even pay a deposit for a secured credit card.
 The best credit card perks come with the best credit.

 Even if you have bad credit, you can still repair it.
 For instance, you can get a side job to help pay down your credit cards and lower your debt while increasing your income.
 You can also contact your lenders to arrange a payment plan or settle on a past due account.
 You can also hire a credit repair company to help you repair your credit.
 It’s also a good idea to contact a reputable licensed professional to help you get your credit back on track.
-Check out these reviews of the best credit repair companies to know what they can do for you.
+Check out these reviews of legitimate credit repair companies to know what they can do for you.

 While bad credit can block you from accessing housing or favorable interest rates, it’s possible to repair your credit.
 Just follow the tips mentioned here to help you fix your credit and consider your current financial situation before taking out new loans.